hunter-teacher-cert/cohort-3-summer-work-DrydenArt/methods/Portfolio/01_Intro_Processing.md

     * Write comments next to each line indicating what you think the code means/will do.
 * **Quick Team Demo**
   * Students share and compare ideas.
+---
+**TEST IT OUT!**
+  * Student groups go back into teams to test their theories.
+  * Students open the p5.js interface on their own devices and work collaboratively to make changes and to experiment with the code.
+  * Deliverable:
+    * Create a program that establishes a canvas  500 pixels in height and 700 pixels in width.
+    * Comments in the code should reflect their understanding of which argument controls which.
+    * **Challenge:** create a background that is purple (instead of the default gray).